Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

 \item Any $k$-by-$k$ matrix $\Sigma\in \R^{k\times k}$ induces a network on $k$ nodes, which we refer to as $N_k(\Sigma)$.
 Notice that $N_k(\Sigma)\cong^s N_\ell(\Sigma')$ if and only if $k=\ell$ and there exists a permutation matrix $P$ of size $k$ such that $\Sigma'=P\,\Sigma\,P^T.$ \end{itemize} \end{example}

-Having defined a notion of isomorphism between networks, the next goal is to present the network distance $\dno$ that is the central focus of this paper, and verify that $\dno$ is compatible with strong isomorphism.
-We remind the reader that restricted formulations of this network distance have appeared in earlier applications of \emph{hierarchical clustering} \cite{clust-net, carlsson2013axiomatic} and \emph{persistent homology} \cite{dowker-asilo,dowker-arxiv,pph} methods to network data, and our overarching goal in this paper is to provide a theoretical foundation for this useful notion of network distance.
-In our presentation, we use a formulation of $\dno$ that is more general than any other version available in the existing literature.
-As such, we proceed pedagogically and motivate the definition of $\dno$ by tracing its roots in the metric space literature.
+Having defined a notion of isomorphism between networks, the next goal is to present the network distance $\dn$ that is the central focus of this paper, and verify that $\dn$ is compatible with strong isomorphism.
+We remind the reader that restricted formulations of this network distance have appeared in earlier applications of \emph{hierarchical clustering} \cite{clust-net, carlsson2013axiomatic} and \emph{persistent homology} \cite{dowker-asilo,dowker-jact,pph} methods to network data, and our overarching goal in this paper is to provide a theoretical foundation for this useful notion of network distance.
+In our presentation, we use a formulation of $\dn$ that is more general than any other version available in the existing literature.
+As such, we proceed pedagogically and motivate the definition of $\dn$ by tracing its roots in the metric space literature.
+Before ending this section, however, we will provide a final definition that is related to the matrices in Example \ref{ex:simple-networks}.